Key Takeaways

 The faster you act, the stronger your claim becomes.
 In most cases, you must notify your insurer within 24 to 48 hours.
 Delayed reporting can complicate your settlement.

-When you call, have your policy number and basic incident details like date, time and location.
-Describe what happened clearly.
-Don't speculate about causes or accept blame.
-You'll get a claim number and an adjuster handling your case.
+Report your claim within 24 to 48 hours, though some policies have stricter deadlines.
+When you call your insurer or the best business insurance provider you chose during shopping, have your policy number and basic incident details ready, including date, time and location.
+Describe what happened clearly without speculating about causes or accepting blame.
+Your insurer assigns you a claim number and adjuster to handle your case.

 Working with your insurance adjuster can help you get a smooth settlement.
 Your adjuster becomes your main point of contact throughout the commercial insurance claims process, so preparation is key.